R. E. Latham

 Ronald Edward Latham (1907–1992) was an English classicist best known for his translation of On the Nature of the Universe by Lucretius.
-He also translated The Travels of Marco Polo and Bede's 'Ecclesiastical History of the English People.
+He also translated The Travels of Marco Polo and revised Leo Sherley-Price's translation of Bede's Ecclesiastical History of the English People.

 Education

 Latham was educated at Royal Grammar School, Newcastle upon Tyne and Balliol College, Oxford, where he read Literae humaniores.

 Career

 In 1934, he was appointed Assistant Keeper at the Public Record Office.
-His 1938 lectures at the Working Men's College were published in book form as In Quest of Civiliation (1946).
+His 1938 lectures at the Working Men's College were published in book form as In Quest of Civilization (1946).

 In 1968, he was appointed the first editor of the Dictionary of Medieval Latin from British Sources.
 In 1977 he retired, and was succeeded by David Howlett.